fouzi23004/web_project/README.md

 - Responsive design with custom CSS
 - Product catalog with categories
 - Shopping cart functionality
+- User authentication with local storage
+- Admin panel for managing products and users
 - French-themed pastry shop

+## Admin Access

+To access the admin panel, use the following credentials:

+- **Email:** `admin@patisserie.com`
+- **Password:** `admin123`

+Once logged in as admin, you will see an "ADMIN" button in the navigation bar that gives you access to:
+- Product management (add, edit, delete products)
+- User management (view, delete users, manage admin privileges)

 ## Project Structure